Xestia c-nigrum (Linnaeus, 1758)

-Xestia c-nigrum is a very common medium to moderately large noctuid moth (FW length 16 - 20 mm) with reddish brown males and purplish gray females that are similarly marked with a pale ochre V-shaped mark at the costa.
+Xestia c-nigrum is a very common, medium-sized to moderately large noctuid moth (FW length 16 - 20 mm) with reddish brown males and purplish gray females that are similarly marked with a pale ochre, V-shaped mark at the costa.
 Males are medium-dark reddish brown with a slight purple hue, while females are dark purplish gray.
-The base of the wing is purplish gray in both sexes.
+The base of the forewing is purplish gray in both sexes.
 The terminal area is dark gray in males and barely darker than the ground color in females.
 The costa is pale across the median area, palest anterior to the orbicular spot, and has a distinct black spot medial to the subterminal line.
 A thick basal dash widens and becomes diffuse lateral to the basal line.
 The basal and antemedial lines are double, gray and black, and are most evident in the males due to their lighter color.
 The lightly scalloped postmedial line is very faint in both sexes.
 The light subterminal line is faint, usually broken into a series of short segments.
 The orbicular spot is a broad "V" or "U," open to the costa and pale ochre to tan similar to the adjacent costa.
 The reniform spot is outlined in an outer thin black line and an inner pale ochre to orange line.
 It is filled with burnt orange anteriorly and purplish gray at its inferior end.
 The claviform spot is black but relatively inconspicuous.
 The male hindwing is whitish gray, slightly darker gray toward the margin, with barely darker spot and veins and a pale gray fringe; that of the female is similar but darker gray.
 The head and thorax match the forewing ground color in both sexes except that the collar is pale ochre with thin dark horizontal stripes and a black edge.
 The male antenna is filiform.

 Both sexes of this species are easily identified by the pale V-shaped mark formed by the fused orbicular spot and pale costa on the anterior aspect of the proximal median area.
 Xestia dolosa, a slightly larger similarly patterned species that occurs east of the Rocky Mountains, resembles females of X. c-nigrum but has not been found in our area and is unlikely to occur here